willaboza/Programmable_Colorimeter/README.md

 5. Create function for isCommand.

-   Function isCommand returns a boolean by parsing each string entered
+   Function isCommand returns a boolean by parsing each string entered and performing a string compare of each token with a string literal passed into isCommand.
+A comparison will also be performed for the minimum number of arguments expected from the user input versus the number of tokens detected when parsed.
+If the string literal and token match, as well as the minimum number of arguments expected is greater than or equal to the number passed to isCommand, then a value of True is returned and a match has occured for the command.

 6. Illuminate r, g, and b LEDs from PWM 0-->1023 for test purposes.

-   Drive up RGB LED from duty cycle of 0 to 1023 on each r, g, and b LED seperately
+   Drive up RGB LED from duty cycle of 0 to 1023 on each r, g, and b LED seperately and output the uncalibrated, 12-bit, light intensity in tabular form.
+Use this data and create a plot, in excel, for each of the LEDs.

 7. Calibrate r, g, and b LEDs.